 In Costa Rica there are very few families with a history in coffee that dates back over a century to the 1880’s, when Costa Rica’s independence from Spain was still evolving and coffee exports were driving the nation towards a coffee-focused future.
-During the late 1880’s, the family’s coffee growing operations were first established by Patrocinio Hernandez Barquero, the great grandfather of current owner and operator, Carlos León, in the Santiago province of Heredia on a plot of land he named, El Otoño.
+During the late 1880’s, El Leon de Heredia’s coffee growing operations were first established by Patrocinio Hernandez Barquero, the great grandfather of current owner and chief operator, Carlos León Villalobos, in the Santiago province of Heredia on a plot of land he named, El Otoño.
 Patrocinio passed away in 1928 but not before transferring his extensive knowledge of coffee growing, milling techniques and trade secrets to his son in law, Juan León Villalobos.
-Still to this day, the León family produces and mills its own coffee, branding each bag with “JLV” in honor of Juan and the family legacy.
+Still to this day, El Otoño produces and mills its own coffee on location, branding each bag with “JLV” in honor of Juan and the family legacy.

-Many factors contribute to making this a truly special coffee, and the history of the family farm is certainly quite significant in this regard.
+Many factors contribute to making the El Leon de Heredia a truly special coffee — the history of the family farm is certainly quite significant in this regard.
 The 20th century chapter of the Villalobos family is largely shaped by the decision of Juan, his brother-in-law, Daniel and widowed mother-in-law, Juana Valerio de Hernandez assuming a shared management of operations in the early 1930’s, following the passing of the family patriarch Patrocinio.
 The decision was made to established another family run mill, La Rosa, which was first located near downtown Heredia and later relocated a few kilometers north to Santa Lucía de Barva in 1972.
 During those four decades, their coffee was dubbed the “JLV SI Especial” (best of the best!)
 Juan passed away in 1983, leaving the family’s incredible legacy to his son, Humberto, father of current owner, Carlos.

 When Humberto passed in 2002, Carlos assumed the role of his forefathers, setting forth down the provincial path before him, and like any good and hard working caretaker he does so with love, honor and great passion for both coffee and ancestors alike.